Regenerative Medicine and Plantar Fasciitis

 Plantar fasciitis is a condition that affects many people as they begin to get older.
 It causes pain in the feet and can be very painful, making it difficult to walk, stand for long periods of time, and perform many activities and hobbies.
 The treatments used for this issue are generally quite traditional, and their effectiveness can vary from person to person.
 However, regenerative medicine treatments are becoming an increasingly popular method to treat plantar fasciitis, and there are a few different therapy options available.

 Plantar fasciitis is a condition that affects the fascia that runs the length of the foot.
 This fascia is a thick band of tissue connecting your toes to your heel, and it can become inflamed, causing pain in the bottom of the foot.
 This pain is most commonly noted in the heel, and it is often stabbing in nature.

 The fascia on the foot serves as a shock-absorbing system for the body, helping to deal with stress or tension placed on the foot.
-If the fascia is forced to do too much, it can end up developing small micro tears.
+If the fascia is forced to do too much, it can end up developing small micro-tears.
 When the body tries to heal these tears, it can cause the bottom of the feet to become swollen, irritated, and inflamed.

 Plantar fasciitis is most commonly found in individuals who participate in activities that place large amounts of stress on the foot, such as running, jumping, and dancing.
-Individuals who are over the age of 40 or are overweight are also at higher risk for developing this condition.
+Individuals who are over the age of 40 or are overweight are also at higher risk of developing this condition.
 In addition, having high arches or an irregular walking pattern can also increase risk.